poroh/ersip/README.md

   + SIP parser
   + SIP message
+  + Proxy functions
+  + Stateless proxy functions
+  + Statefull proxy object description
   + Transactions
   + UAs

-All layers and objects has well-defined interface and well-defined side effects that need to be implemented.
+All layers and objects has well-defined interface and well-defined side effects/callbacks that need to be implemented.

-## Side effects

-Following side effects must be implemented to use library

-  + Timer set
+## SIP message representation

+There is two levels of messages available:

+  + Low level message (ersip_msg:message())
-  + Send message
+  + SIP message (ersip_sipmsg:sip_msg()
-  + UA's side effects

-## Transport-layer interaction

-When transport layer receives new portion of data it need to feed buffer inside the UA.

-When UA needs to send new message it returns appropriate side-effect return code.
+### Low level message

+Provides simplies level of parsing and lowlevel header manipulation.
+It consist of

+  + First line parsed data
+  + Set of low-level headers
+  + Not parsed body